 Is it cheaper to build my own shed?

-While building your own shed may be cheaper in the short-term, unless you are a professional builder by trade, it is not recommended that you undertake this responsibility.
+While building your own shed may be cheaper in the short term, unless you are a professional builder by trade, it is not recommended that you undertake this responsibility.

-For buildings that will serve to give a higher level of comfort, for instance for guests to sleep in, electricity or even a water supply may be installed, permission will need to be sought from your local planning authority.
+For buildings that will serve to give a higher level of comfort, for instance for guests to sleep in, electricity or even a water supply may be installed, although permission will need to be sought from your local planning authority.

-However, building your own shed can be a challenge, but it's a very rewarding project – if you know how.
+Building your own shed can be a challenge, but it's a very rewarding project – if you know how.

 How can I make my shed look nice?

-Firstly, consider painting your garden shed, either to blend in to its surroundings, or to completely stand out from the crowd.
+Firstly, consider painting your shed, either to blend into its surroundings or to completely stand out from the crowd.